CyberFramework/Contents-Creation-Platform/README.md

 # Contents-Creation-Platform
 Welcome to the Contents Creation Platform repository on GitHub.
 This project is for creating your own 3D MR contents, and sharing experience.
+Experience sharing means, we can observe the interaction of other people with the virtual object we created, just like a real object.
 Users of this project are divided into 3 categories, "content provider"s, "host"s, and "client"s.

 The "content provider" places 3d objects that users will see.